Today we are talking about how work can be much more fun after financial independence.

 Then something changes within our hero (1.00).
 A lightbulb comes on.
 He decides to stop being a loser / consumer sucker / victim of the system.
 Maybe its better to die on his feet than live on his knees?
 He stands up straight, stops complaining about his situation and starts taking responsibility for his own life, focusing on what he can control.

 Step 1 is to free his mind and ditch the misinformation (1.05).
 Remember that no news is good news.
-So he implements a low information diet and bins the newspaper (full of gory crime stories, recession scares, the weather, kitten photos and celebrity sex scandals).
+So he implements a low information diet and bins the newspaper (full of gory crime stories, recession scares, the weather and celebrity sex scandals).
 This is just the first of a series of lifestyle changes, baby steps to becoming a millionaire.

 Next he makes some changes to his diet.
 At 1.10 he grabs the bag of crisps (crappy, processed carbohydrates – a fast track to diabetes and obesity) and lobs them on the floor as he switches to a low carb, paleo diet.
 True, he sneaks a last crisp before lobbing them away but hey, none of us are perfect.